Subscription Modal Banner

 Will a PERA investment suit your retirement goals?
-Here's a guide to help you decide whether it's worth investing in PERA or not, and the steps to opening a PERA account in the Philippines.
+Here's a guide to help you decide whether it's worth investing in PERA and how to open a PERA account in the Philippines.

 What is PERA Investment?

-PERA is a long-term and tax-free voluntary retirement investment program in the Philippines.
-Created through Republic Act 9505[1], PERA is similar to the Individual Retirement Account (IRA) and 401(k) retirement plans in the United States.
+PERA is a long-term and tax-free voluntary retirement investment program in the Philippines that was created through Republic Act 9505.[1]

 Who Can Create a PERA Account?

-Filipinos here and abroad aged 18 and above with a Tax Identification Number (TIN), whether employed or self-employed, may open a PERA account.
-Below is the basic eligibility criteria and requirements:
+Filipinos aged 18 and above with a Tax Identification Number (TIN), whether employed or self-employed, may open a PERA account.
+Below are the basic eligibility criteria and requirements:

-• Current or savings account from a PERA administrator bank
+• Owns a current or savings account from a PERA administrator bank

 • Valid IDs (Driver's License, Passport, UMID, SSS ID, etc.)